-A: The Office of School Readiness and Prekindergarten programs will review your application and documents and schedule a screening appointment.
+A: The Office of School Readiness and Prekindergarten programs will review your application and documents and contact you if additional items are needed.
 If your child is accepted, you will receive an acceptance letter via email.
 Take your acceptance letter and additional documents to your child's zoned school to complete registration.

 Q: Who gets into the Pre-K program?

 A: The children who are determined to be most in need of additional services by the state guidelines, the Dial-4 screening, and the parent questionnaire have priority, but others may be accepted as space allows.